 - Recurring payments

 The payment terms and conditions of your invoice should also include your late payment policy.
-If you are going to charge late fees for overdue payments, you need to include all the details of the late fees you are going to charge as a business owner.
+If you are going to charge late fees for overdue payments, you need to include all the details of the late fees you are going to charge as a small business owner.

 The Payment Due Date